shazaq03/calculator/README.md

-#Calculator
+# Calculator
-A simple calculator made using react.
+A simple Calculator made using react